-The MicroFreak comes in two versions: the standard Microfreak and the MicroFreak Vocoder edition with a white casing and a gooseneck microphone.
-For specific information about the Vocoder edition please refer to Chapter 19.
+The MicroFreak comes in two versions: the standard MicroFreak and the MicroFreak Vocoder Edition with a white casing and a gooseneck microphone.
+For specific information about the Vocoder edition please refer to Chapter 19 [p.128].

-Its core is an advanced digital oscillator with newly developed control options.
+The core of MicroFreak is an advanced digital oscillator with newly developed control options.

 The classic Analog Filter guarantees a warm sound.
 Together they offer the best of two worlds: digital and analog.